gravityview/Featured-Entries/readme.txt

 == Changelog ==

-= develop =
+= 2.0.4 on September 17, 2019 =

-* Fixed: Move featured to top issues with search, paging.
+* Fixed: Issues with search, paging when "Move Featured Entries to Top" setting is enabled

 = 2.0.3 on November 30, 2018 =